Group Exhibition

 Pieces of Self: Collage Workshop, Saturday, May 9, 2-4 pm.
 Open to all ages; $25 Suggested Donation.

 Reverse Glass Painting Workshop, Saturday, May 30, 2-4 pm.
 Open to anyone who can handle glass and maintain focus.
-Suggested donations $20-$35; no one turned away for lack of funds.
+Ages 12+.
+Suggested donations $25-$35; no one turned away for lack of funds.